 Always remember, we are all role models to the next generation.
-You want to be a model of resilience for the next generation?
+Do you want to be a model of resilience for the next generation?
 Yes?
-I’ll introduce you to another resilience building exercise today.
-Enjoy it and practice it often….
+I’ll introduce you to another resilience-building exercise today.
+Enjoy it and practice it often…

 So, from now on see each problem as an opportunity for building your ‘solution finder’ muscles… Having this perspective in mind, do the following exercise with me.
 I call it simply Resilience Building Exercise